FayStatha/QueueingSystems-NTUA-2021/Lab4/README.md

 The code for the second exercise, which is a simulation of an M/M/2 queue with different probabilities to each server, was given to us.

-We only needed to change the thresholds on the above lines of code, so that each random number used for the simulation could lead us to the right transition.
+We only needed to change the thresholds, so that each random number used for the simulation could lead us to the right transition.